jenny-alexander/rainy-day-weather/README.md

 ## Description

 * Mauzy Day Weather a responsive web application that displays weather information for a given location.
+* API: I will fetch info from OpenWeatherMap
 * Status: In Progress

 ## First Draft Design